RW Menu

 Rating: Easy Medium

 Hark the Herald Angels Sing Hark the Herald Angels Sing - Arranged for minimum rehearsal time for both bells and instruments.
-Brass ensemble includes two trumpets, horn, trombone & bass trombone/tuba.
-Set includes seven bells parts, full score and brass parts.
+Brass ensemble includes two trumpets, French horn, trombone & bass trombone/tuba.
+Set includes seven bell parts, a full score, and brass parts.

 Octaves: 3-5